kindone/cppproptest/docs/GettingStarted.md

 #### Specifying generators with `Property::forAll()`

-While you can define a property with or without speciying generators, you can additionally specify or override some of the generators when calling `.forAll()`, by passing the generators as arguments.
+While you can define a property with or without specifying generators, you can additionally specify or override some of the generators when calling `.forAll()`, by passing the generators as arguments.

 ```cpp
 // a is fixed to INT_MAX, while b is randomly generated